Desmond Tutu: Death

 Tutu died from cancer at the Oasis Frail Care Centre in Cape Town on 26 December 2021, aged 90.
 South African president Cyril Ramaphosa described Tutu's death as "another chapter of bereavement in our nation's farewell to a generation of outstanding South Africans who have bequeathed us a liberated South Africa."

 Tutu's body lay in state for two days before the funeral.

 For several days before the funeral the cathedral rang its bells for 10 minutes each day at noon and national landmarks, including Table Mountain, were illuminated in purple in Tutu's honour.

 A Funeral Mass was held for Tutu at St. George's Cathedral in Cape Town on 1 January 2022.
 President Cyril Ramaphosa gave a eulogy, and Michael Nuttall, the former bishop of Natal, delivered the sermon.
 Attendance at the funeral was limited to 100 due to COVID-19 pandemic restrictions.
 During the funeral, Tutu's body lay in a "plain pine coffin, the cheapest available at his request to avoid any ostentatious displays".
-Following the funeral, Tutu's remains were to be aquamated; his ashes are interred in St. George's Cathedral.
+Following the funeral, Tutu's remains were to be aquamated; his remains are interred in St. George's Cathedral.

+M-Net channels began to change logos of their channels to the colour purple for approximately 3 weeks in honour for his death.